zeroasiccorp/umi/README.md

 ### 3.4.5 REQ_RDMA

 REQ_RDMA reads SIZE * LEN bytes of data from a primary destination address(DA).
-If successful, the primary device then initiates a REQ_WRPOSTED transaction to write the SIZE * LEN data to an address (SA) in a secondary device.
+If successful, the primary device then initiates a REQ_WRPOSTED transaction to write SIZE * LEN data to an address (SA) in a secondary device.
+The REQ_DMA message do not support the use of HOSTID and DEVID since all SA bits are used for memory read/write addressing.

 ### 3.4.6 REQ_ATOMIC{ADD,OR,XOR,MAX,MIN,MAXU,MINU,SWAP}